malcommac/Hydra/README.md

 - `any`: create a Promise that resolves as soon as one passed from list resolves.
 It also reject as soon as a promise reject for any reason.
 - `forward`: Perform an operation in the middle of a chain that does not affect the resolved value but may reject the chain.
 - `recover`: Allows recovery of a Promise by returning another Promise if it fails.
+- `map`: Transform items to Promises and resolve them (in paralle or in series)
 - `zip`: Create a Promise tuple of a two promises
 - `delay`: delay the execution of a Promise by a given time interval.